HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.references.when-clause-contexts.md

 ![Inspect Context Keys output](/assets/inspect-context-keys-izhrtvojzmjv.png)

-The list of active context keys is extensive and may contain [[vs.1.7.#add-a-custom-when-clause-context]] from extensions you have installed.
+The list of active context keys is extensive and may contain [add-a-custom-when-clause-context](#add-a-custom-when-clause-context) from extensions you have installed.

 >**Note**: Some context keys are for VS Code internal use and may change in the future.